Francode77/TL_Fastai_mole-detection/README.md

   We upsample with random crop and random resize

 ### Training:

-We make use of the xceptionnet pretrained model.
+- We make use of the xceptionnet pretrained model
-We determine a good learning rate by choosing the valley in the learning rate curve.
+- We determine a good learning rate by choosing the valley in the learning rate curve
-We unfreeze the weights of the model and train it on the HAM10000 dataset in 24 epochs
+- We unfreeze the weights of the model and train it on the HAM10000 dataset in 24 epochs

 ### Validation
-We validate the model by plotting the confusion matrix and the loss on both training and validation set.
+- We validate the model by plotting the confusion matrix and the loss on both training and validation set.

 # Results